llfuller/super-smash-bros_SPC_May_9/README-STRUCTURE.md

 - **Mario.py, Luigi.py, Yoshi.py, Popo.py, Nana.py, Link.py**: Each file defines a character class with unique attributes, animations, and attack patterns.
 All characters share a common base structure but have different sprites and potentially different abilities.

+- **LocalCharacter.py**: A base character class for the local two-player game that doesn't rely on hardcoded keyboard input.
+It provides a more modular approach to character control, allowing different key mappings for different players.

 Each character implements movement mechanics, attack patterns, health management, and collision detection.

 ## Menu System